Set 1 · Study 1 / 5

 to discuss the price of something to come to an agreement

-Synonyms: deal, negotiate, haggle
+Synonyms: negotiate, haggle

 Origin: Middle English: from Old French bargaine (noun), bargaignier (verb); probably of Germanic origin and related to German borgen ‘borrow’